ChasePoin/CS325_Project1/README.md

 -Navigate your current working directory to the folder you just downloaded/ where you put the files.

 -The way to run the program has changed.
 It now uses an argparser.
-To run the program, make sure your CWD is in the folder containing the URLs, then type in the CMD/terminal "python run.py x" with x being the name of the file containing your URLs to be scraped.
+To run the program, make sure your CWD is in the folder downloaded from this; all of the folder accesses are relative, so you need to be in the folder containing , then type in the CMD/terminal "python run.py x" with x being the name of the file containing your URLs to be scraped.

 -Check the data folders for the raw and processed files; the raw folder will contain the old format, with the title and article body.
 The processed folder will contain the files with just the article body.